ecoslab/ecos-tpl-mkdocs/README.md

-# ECOS Template for MkDocs
+# MkDocs template for ECOS team.